google/WebFundamentals/src/content/en/fundamentals/accessibility/01-focus/focus-eight.md

  1. If the user presses `Esc`, close the modal.
 This is very helpful because it allows the user to close the modal without searching for a specific close button, and it benefits even users who are using a mouse.
  1. When the modal is closed, hide it and the background overlay, and restore focus to the previously-focused element saved earlier.

-This procedure gives you a usable, non-frustrating modal window that everyone can use effectively.
+This straightforward procedure gives you a usable, non-frustrating modal window that everyone can use effectively.